larsbergstrom/architect/README.md

 # architect

 Build VR with VR.
-Use Vive or Rift with controllers to craft a world with your own hands with zero code.
-Fully democratized content creation.
+Use Vive or Rift to craft a world directly with your hands.

 Built with [A-Frame](https://aframe.io).